Gilles-Lengy/symplypage/README.md

 When it'll be more advanced, with a contact form and a possibly a way to easily custom css, I'll explain how to install it and use it.

+Have a look at the actual fancy version of Symplypage

 Gilles Lengy